The Clay Mystique

 When you cook a steak in a hot skillet, it gets a nice char but it also gets tough—because the muscle tissues in the meat seize up from the sudden shock.
 This is what has led to all of the experimenting recently with techniques such as “sous vide” (cooking meat forever in a sealed plastic bag at temperatures far below boiling) or the “reverse sear” in BBQ, where meats start somewhere between 225 and 250 degrees; then, hours later, go back to a hot grill, just for a moment, for browning.
 Advantageous or not, these are fussy routines.
 A clay pot will do much of this work for you, and without exposing your chicken cutlets to warm plastic for hours on end.

 The curious element in the physics here is that the laws of thermodynamics apply regardless of the temperature.
 At a high temperature, a clay pot will still cook more slowly, and more gently, than an iron one.
 And an iron or steel pot will cook more aggressively, even at a low temperature.
 That dynamic multiplies almost exponentially in a pot lined with aluminum or copper, which are the most conductive of metals.
-(For a tour of the numerical distinctions here — and my own kitchen experiments with them — see sidebar “The Laws of Thermo-culinary Dynamics.”)
+(For a tour of the numerical distinctions here — and my own kitchen experiments with them — see our sidebar, “The Laws of Thermo-culinary Dynamics.”)

 What all of this means is that cooks may be fooling themselves when they think they’re practicing the fine tradition of low and slow cooking with a metal pot, no matter what the temperature.